camrynnesullivan/Ahmed-Justin-Luyu-Xavier-Project-2/README.md

 - Our users can sign up for to be a VEGAN member and then simply search for a delicious vegan restaurant in NYC.

-Our users can also click on any restaurant and read reviews/ratings.
+- Our users can also click on any restaurant and read reviews/ratings.

-If our user is a VEGAN member, they can also leave a review and rating!
+- If our user is a VEGAN member, they can also leave a review!

 ### License